Zain367/Pizza-Sales-Analysis-SQL-Project/README.md

+**Project Title**
+Objective
+Tools/Skills Used
+Key Insights / Summary of Findings
+Screenshots
+Optional: Link to full dashboard if hosted or PDF export

 I have leveraged my SQL skills to analyze pizza sales data and identify key trends to optimize sales strategies and improve operational efficiency.
 Below are the key insights from the analysis:
 1. Highest Priced Pizza: The Greek Pizza